 “Data calls” generally means a request for specific information or datasets from various sources, such as organizations, departments, or individuals.
 It often serves as a crucial step in gathering and consolidating data for analysis, reporting, or decision-making.

-“Health benefit plan” means a policy, contract, certificate or agreement entered into, offered or issued by a health carrier to provide, deliver, arrange for, pay for or reimburse any of the costs of [physical, mental or behavioral] health care services.
+“Health benefit plan” means a policy, contract, certificate or agreement entered into, offered or issued by a health carrier or other entity to provide, deliver, arrange for, pay for or reimburse any of the costs of [physical, mental or behavioral] health care services.

 “Health carrier” means an entity subject to the insurance laws and regulations of this state, or subject to the jurisdiction of the commissioner, that contracts or offers to contract or enters into an agreement to provide, deliver, arrange for, pay for or reimburse any of the costs of health care services, including a sickness and accident insurance company, a health insurance company, a health maintenance organization, a hospital and health service corporation, or any other entity providing a plan of health insurance, health benefits, or health care services.